 This activity is designed to meet the needs of all students concerned with career planning and placement.
-The Career Development Center website offers a variety of resources including career information, industry profiles, and salary data.
-Career counseling and interest inventory testing are available to all students to aid in making decisions regarding a career or college major.
+The Career Development Center website offers a variety of resources, including career information, industry profiles and salary data.
+Career counseling and interest inventory testing are available to aid in making decisions regarding a career or college major.

-Upon request, job search seminars are given throughout the year to assist in writing resumes and cover letters, to develop job interviewing skills, and to improve job search techniques.
-These seminars are recommended for all AUM students so that they can prepare to meet the recruiters from numerous companies who come to campus to interview seniors for full-time employment upon graduation.
-In addition, videotapes covering preparation for the job search, resume writing, interviewing, and negotiating the job offer are available for viewing.
+Upon request, job search seminars are given throughout the year to assist in writing resumes and cover letters, develop job interviewing skills and improve job-search techniques.
+These seminars are recommended for all AUM students so they can prepare to meet the recruiters from numerous companies who come to campus to interview seniors for full-time employment upon graduation.
+In addition, videotapes covering preparation for the job search, resume writing, interviewing and negotiating the job offer are available for viewing.